AliceDang7001/RPG_GameMaker/Plug-In Trackers.md

 opting to not use it instead of forcing it on everybody who may not be able to handle it.

-YEP_ItemCore: This plugin makes a couple of main changes to your game and the way items are handled to allow a base core for future plugins.
+<b>YEP_ItemCore:</b> This plugin makes a couple of main changes to your game and the way items
+are handled to allow a base core for future plugins.

 1. Independent Items